 We do not accept checks.
 We do accept Visa, MasterCard and Discover.

 Do I need to tip the crew?
 How much should I tip?

 As with most deep sea fishing charters, our mates works primarily for tips.
 And, they work very hard for those tips.
 Like most service industries, 15-20% of the regular non-discounted rate is recommended.

 What time should I get to the dock for my trip?
-You should arrive at least ½ hour before the boat is scheduled to leave (7:30am for a morning trip and 1pm for an afternoon trip).
+You should arrive at least ½ hour before the boat is scheduled -- 7:30am for most trips.
 We will only hold reservations until that time.
 If you are running late, call us; otherwise you may lose your reservation if we have people waiting on standby.

 Do I need to make a reservation?
 How far ahead should I make a reservation?

 We strongly recommend reservations for all our deep sea fishing trips.
 While we do accept walk-ons when we have available space, we can’t guarantee you a spot if you don’t make a reservation.
 Also, if we have to cancel a trip, we would call you.
 We recommend that you make your reservation as far in advance as possible.
 During our busy season, there are many times that we sell out our trips 2-3 days in advance.